Latest developments around the world regarding driverless cars

 In 2018, the Swedish governmental official Commission on autonomous driving on roads released its final report named A Roadmap to Autonomous Driving – Introduction.
 The report proposes a new legal landscape for the purpose of enabling a future of automated vehicles and autonomous driving and it includes an analysis concerning issues related to e.g. camera surveillance, regulation, and assumptions in relation to criminological liability.
 It is anticipated that the proposed legal framework, potentially affecting a vast number of legal areas, will be implemented during the next five years.
 It is, however, likely that the final implementation will be a re-worked proposal and possibly a lighter version of the current proposal.
 Meanwhile, new regulations were introduced in 2017 allowing trial operations of autonomous vehicles.

 Under the Ordinance on Autonomous Vehicle Tests, issued by the Swedish Transport Agency in 2017, fully or partially automated vehicle systems were permitted on public roads in Sweden (subject to specific permits in each case).
-Several companies are currently testing automated vehicles on public roads, such as automated busses on pre-set virtual railroads.
-New companies, striving to compete with the traditional trucks and the delivery services as we know them, have submitted applications to the Swedish Transport Agency and are waiting for approval to the launch new pilot projects.
-We are excited that this will be the first time the limits of the legal framework from 2017 might be put to test.
+Several companies are currently testing automated vehicles on public roads, such as automated buses on pre-set virtual railroads.
+New companies, striving to compete with the traditional trucks and the delivery services as we know them, have submitted applications to the Swedish Transport Agency and are waiting for approval for the launch of new pilot projects.
+We are excited that this will be the first time the limits of the legal framework from 2017 might be put to the test.
 Several companies originating in Sweden are at the centre of these new technologies, including Veoneer (previously part of Autoliv), Zenuity (joint venture between Volvo Cars and Autoliv developing driver-assistance technology), Smart Eye (eye-tracking safety systems) and Einride (self-driving pods and trucks).

 By Sebastian Westerling, Associate, Stockholm